 Image Description: An image of a detailed machined acetal part.
 It showcases intricate cuts, precise holes, and finely milled surfaces with a smooth, polished finish.

-Many sectors implement acetal polymers; for instance, automotive and consumer electronics heavily consume acetal for fabricating precision plastic components.
+Many sectors utilize acetal polymers; for instance, the automotive and consumer electronics industries heavily consume acetal for fabricating precision plastic components.
 Here are some common uses:

 What Is Delrin®?